-1. That it finds and determines that the improvements for the Little Italy benefit to the Little Italy Redevelopment District of the Project area and the immediate neighborhood in which the Project area is located, that it finds and determines that no other reasonable means of financing the proposed improvements for which the Agency proposes to pay are available to the community, and it finds and determines that the proposed improvements will assist in eliminating one or more blighting conditions inside the Project area, all as described in Attachment No. 1.
+1. That it finds and determines that the off-site public improvements for the area is located, that it finds and determines that no other reasonable means of financing the proposed improvements for which the Agency proposes to pay are available to the community, and it finds and determines that the proposed improvements will assist in eliminating one or more blighting conditions inside the Project area, all as described in Attachment No. 1.

-Neighborhood Development Site [LIND Site] for which the Agency proposes to pay are of
+Reincarnation Project for which the Agency proposes to pay are of benefit to the East Village

-2. That it finds and determines that the public improvements for the LIND Site are consistent with the Implementation Plan adopted for the Project area by the Agency on June 21, 1994, as Document No. 2141, on file in the office of the Secretary to the Agency, pursuant to California Health and Safety Code section 33490, as described in Attachment No. 1.
+Redevelopment District of the Project area and the immediate neighborhood in which the Project the Agency on June 21, 1994, as Document No. 2141, on file in the office of the Secretary to the